alexrobomind/fusionsc/src/docs/overview.rst

   Trading raw speed for scalability, warehouses are designed as an endpoint to share large databases, incorporating the following features:

   - Multi-user access (multiple processes and remote network-based access)
   - Compressed data storage
   - Protection against system crashes
   - Backup facilities

 Beyond its built-in static schema types, FusionSC also supports the storage of a large number of common python types:

-- Primitive types (bytes, str, int) with zero-copy loading for bytes
+- Primitive types (:code:`bytes`, :code:`str`, :code:`int`) with zero-copy
+  loading for :code:`bytes`
-- Numpy arrays (with the exception of struct types), including special optimized representations for numpy arrays holding native FusionSC objects
+- Numpy arrays (with the exception of struct-typed arrays, which are WIP), including optimized representations for numpy arrays holding native FusionSC objects
-- Sequences (e.g. list, tuple)
+- Sequences (e.g. :code:`list`, :code:`tuple`)
-- Mapping (e.g. dict)
+- Mapping (e.g. :code:`dict`)

 Furthermore, FusionSC can also use optionally leverage pickle to store and load a larger variety of objects.
 Due to the security concerns surrounding the